UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 > You may have guessed this (or you already knew), but the back button title is always set by the _previous page_.
 >
->Navigate to the last page and you will see the button label being overridden.
+>Navigate to the last page and you will see the button label being overridden to "Cancel".

 By default, the back button label is the title of the previous page, so it is role of the previous page to provide this information.